-On-Line Resource Management for Improving Reliability of Real-Time Systems on "Big-Little" Type MPSoCs
+Online Resource Management for Improving Reliability of Real-Time Systems on "Big-Little" Type MPSoCs

-Yue Ma, Student Member, IEEE, Junlong Zhou, Member, IEEE, Thidapat Chantem, Senior Member, IEEE, Robert P. Dick, Member, IEEE, Shige Wang, Senior Member, IEEE, and X. Sharon Hu, Fellow, IEEE
+Yue Ma®, Student Member, IEEE, Junlong Zhou®, Member, IEEE, Thidapat Chantem, Senior Member, IEEE, Robert P. Dick®, Member, IEEE, Shige Wang, Senior Member, IEEE, and Xiaobo Sharon Hu®, Fellow, IEEE

-Abstract-Heterogeneous MPSoCs consisting of cores with different performance/power characteristics are widely used in many real-time embedded systems where both soft-error reliability and lifetime reliability are key concerns.
+Abstract-Heterogeneous multiprocessor systems on a chips (MPSoCs) consisting of cores with different performance/power characteristics are widely used in many real-time embedded systems, where both soft-error reliability and lifetime reliability are key concerns.
 Although existing efforts have investigated related problems, they either focus on one of the two reliability concerns or propose time-consuming scheduling algorithms that cannot adequately address runtime workload and environmental variations.
-This paper introduces an on-line framework which is adaptive to runtime variations and maximizes soft-error reliability while satisfying the lifetime reliability constraint for soft real-time systems executing on MPSoCs that are composed of high-performance cores and lowpower cores.
-Based on each core's executing frequency and utilization, the framework performs workload migration between high-performance cores and low-power cores to reduce power consumption and improve soft-error reliability.
+This paper introduces an online framework which is adaptive to runtime variations and maximizes soft-error reliability while satisfying the lifetime reliability constraint for soft real-time systems executing on MPSoCs that are composed of high-performance cores and low-power (LP) cores.
+Based on each core's executing frequency and utilization, the framework performs workload migration between high-performance cores and LP cores to reduce power consumption and improve soft-error reliability.
 Experimental results based on different hardware platforms show that the proposed approach reduces the probability of failures due to soft errors by at least 17% and 50% on average compared to a number of representative existing approaches that satisfy the same lifetime reliability constraints.